 - Keep in mind that it usually takes about two years for the rhizomes to mature or reach 4-6 inches (10 to 15 cm.) in length.

-Enjoy your own wasabi
+Enjoy your fresh wasabi!

 Sofia